 Admissions: Superior students, regardless of their undergraduate area of specialization, are encouraged to apply.
 Applicants should submit, in addition to the usual transcripts and letters of reference, a statement of purpose, a writing sample, and any other information that might enhance their candidacy.
-GREs are required.
+GREs are strongly recommended.
 Apply online at the Graduate School of the Morrissey College of Arts and Sciences Admission website.

 The Ph.D. program seeks to combine the rigors of scholarly analysis with a commitment to social justice in a wide range of social institutions and settings.
 It prepares students for careers as researchers and university and college faculty.

 Admissions: The primary criteria for admission are academic performance and promise of outstanding independent work.
 Applicants should submit, in addition to the usual transcripts and letters of reference, a statement of purpose, a writing sample, and any other information that might enhance their candidacy.
-GREs are required.
+GREs are strongly recommended.
 Apply online at the Graduate School of the Morrissey College of Arts and Sciences Admission website.

 All candidates accepted to the Ph.D. program who remain in good academic standing are assured of receiving funding for five years (unless they enter with advanced standing due to graduate work completed elsewhere, in which case they will normally be offered support for four years).
 Financial assistance assumes the form of tuition waivers and living stipends.
 Stipends are typically tied to work duties, including teaching and research assistantships.
 No separate applications for financial assistance are necessary.